-Student Assistance Program
+SAP: Student Assistance Program / Counseling Services

 The Student Assistance Program is designed to help students reach their academic goals by securing assistance for personal problems, stress from everyday life, family and marital problems, alcoholism, drug abuse, financial and budget concerns, legal issues, adjustment to life issues, and psychiatric disorders.
 Staff expertise, combined with the knowledge of community resources, enables the Student Assistance Program to provide comprehensive assistance to the students of LLU.
+Unlimited free visits for students.